Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 nvidia-settings
 ```

-You will need to setup some environment variables to use CUDA.
+You will need to setup some environment variables to compile c++ programs using CUDA.
 ```
 emacs ~/.profile
 ```